Last Updated on

 - A baby, whose both parents have brown eyes, may have brown eyes too.

 - A baby, whose one parent has blue eyes and the other has green, may have either blue or green eyes.

 - A baby, whose grandparents have blue eyes, may have blue eyes too.

 - A baby who has different shades in both the eyes may be suffering from Waardenburg Syndrome.

 The above mentioned are some possibilities that you may see in your newborn baby but is not necessary that this will only happen and your baby may have different coloured eyes too.

-What Colour Eyes will Your Baby Have?
+What Colour Eyes Will Your Baby Have?

 - Heterochromia Iridium and Heterochromia Iridis: This defect may cause two different coloured eyes or multi-coloured eyes in babies.
 This condition may be caused due to gene mutation or excessive pigmentation in the irises.
 Such defects may also result due to certain medication or trauma that the baby may experience at the time of the birth.

-In case, where the child has a vision impairment, or the child is unable to see from one eye, tinted contact lenses may be advised by an eye specialist.
-The contact lenses thus prescribed may help in lighten the complexion of a dark-eye or darken the complexion of a lighter eye.
+In case, where the child has a vision impairment or the child is unable to see from one eye, tinted contact lenses may be advised by an eye specialist.
+The contact lenses thus prescribed may help lighten the complexion of a dark-eye or darken the complexion of a lighter eye.
 If difficulty is experienced in wearing a single contact lens, lenses may get prescribed for both the eyes.

 However, if you decide not to treat this condition in your child, you may do so.
 There are many people living a healthy life with this eye condition.
 But if you or your child feels the need to use tinted lenses, you may do so.